-- Support you in a different way, where the focus is on what is important to you. - Give you control by offering choices about your care.
-A PCSP identifies chances to be active in your community through volunteering or employment. - Recognize your strengths, interests, and goals.
-A PCSCP helps you reach your goals in a team environment. - Surround you with a circle of support, where your team of providers will work together to develop a plan with you and make it happen.
+- Support you in a different way, where the focus is on what is important to you. - Recognize your strengths, interests, and goals.
+A PCSP helps you reach your goals in a team environment. - Surround you with a circle of support, where your team of providers will work together to develop a plan with you and make it happen.